ardanlabs/gotraining/topics/go/README.md

 This is about hiding complexity.
 A lot of care and design must go into simplicity because this can cause more problems then good.
 It can create issues with readability and it can cause issues with performance.

-**Simple, But Not Simpler**

-_"Everything should be made as simple as possible, but not simpler." - Albert Einstein_
+**Complexity Sells Better**

 Focus on encapsulation and validate that you're not generalizing or even being too concise.
 You might think you are helping the programmer or the code but validate things are still easy to use, understand, debug and maintain.

+**Quotes**

+"Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better." - Rob Pike

+_"Everything should be made as simple as possible, but not simpler." - Albert Einstein_

 **Encapsulation**

 Encapsulation is what we have been trying to figure out as an industry for 40 years.
 Go is taking a slightly new approach with the package.
 Brining encapsulation up a level and providing richer support at the language level.

+**Quotes**

 _Paraphrasing: "Encapsulation and the separation of concerns are drivers for designing software.
 This is largely based on how other industries handle complexity.
 There seems to be a human pattern of using encapsulation to wrestle complexity to the ground." - Brad Cox (inventor of Objective C)_